KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

     Design the report

-Using the preiew function you can test the report.
+Using the preview function (under the *Run* menu) you can test the report.

 Once the document is designed, it is stored as a local file, marked out with an icon and a specific file extension:

 -  **.rptdesign:** document template for reports that use the BIRT engine.

-4) Deploy on KNOWAGE server
+4) Deploy on KNOWAGE server:
 using the KNOWAGE document browser you can install the report in the Server and test it.

 In this specific example, we will show how to create a report with an internal dataset.